 receive her degree in sociolinguists.

 It was while attending Evergreen

-State College that Carrie met her eventual bandmates, Corin Tucker, Kathleen Hanna, Tobi
+State College that Carrie met her eventual bandmates and fellow riot grrrls, Corin Tucker, Kathleen Hanna, Tobi

 Vail, and Becca Albee.
-Together, they all created the band Excuse 17 was formed and Carrie began to rise
+Soon, the band Excuse 17 was formed and Carrie began to rise

 to the top of the riot grrrl movement of the 1990s.
 She and Corin started the

 band Sleater-Kinney as a side project at first, but by 1996, Janet Weiss had

 joined the band and Sleater-Kinney was catapulting Carrie to music icon status.

 After initially going on hiatus in 2006, Sleater-Kinney released a comeback album in 2015

 and today the band has released 10 albums.
 In 2011, Carrie burst onto the